rola93/altBotUY/docs/technical-readme.md

     * Tweets that mention the bot in reply to other tweet that contain the image.
 Then this tweet is reply with an appropiated message telling if the image contains alt_texts or not.

+## V3.0
+[master] This version implements some new use cases while modify an existing one.
+Also fix some small bugs
+ * Produce reports for friends/followers who use the most alt_text, asa top-3 leader board for each.
+ The goal is to run it periodically, once a month
+ * Reply to users who mentioned the bot in reply to an image, with the alt_text provided by the user for this image.
+ * Fix regex in replies when just the user is mentioned

 # ROAD MAP (prioritized):
  * **BUGFIX**: Can not send DMs to all followers since the API start to throw error; maybe need to sleep or use different messages